1. Why should I consider a second citizenship by investment?

 Location.
 Pick a project in a prime tourist area in a CIP destination that has good air links and a solid tourism infrastructure.
 This way, you can look at earning good returns on your investment when you decide to rent out your property.

 Consult a trusted advisor.
 PassPro can offer dependable and accurate advice to ensure the property you buy has intrinsic worth.
-A good CIP agent is also handy at the contract preparation stage as he or she will vet contracts on your behalf, pick the best units within a complex, and negotiate the best terms of purchase.
+A good citizenship by investment agent is also handy at the contract preparation stage as he or she will vet contracts on your behalf, pick the best units within a complex, and negotiate the best terms of purchase.

 Read the fine print.
 When paying property reservation fees, some agents charge a percentage of the value of the property while others charge a fixed fee.
 Whatever you pay, always ensure that the property reservation fees are fully refundable in the rare case your second citizenship application isn’t approved.